CEN-Group-3C/Primary-Working-Space/README.md

-# User Management System Example
+# User Management App Example

 Example project demonstrating the use of Node.js, Express, PostgreSQL, React, and Docker.